Cartographic syntax: History

-The Cartographic approach was developed with “the emergence of syntactic analyses that identified and implied functional heads” in the literature of the 1980’s.
+The Cartographic approach was developed with “the emergence of syntactic analyses that identified and implied functional heads” in the literature of the 1980s.
 Functional heads are the minimal projection of functional categories such as Agreement (Agr), Tense, Aspect and Mood (TAM).
 They are different than lexical heads as they are not part of lexical categories such as Verbs (V) and Nouns (N).

 In the work of Guglielmo Cinque from 1999 the cartographic method was used to create a detailed map of the structure of a clause.
 In this book Cinque proposes a “fixed universal hierarchy of clausal functional projections”.

 In the literature it is assumed that adverbs are adjuncts in the syntactic structure, but he argues that treating the adverbs in this manner is problematic since adjuncts can take different positions which are not always grammatical.
 Therefore, he proposes adverbs are in fact “specifiers of distinct maximal projections”.
 Moreover, after a large cross linguistic analysis one of the observations was that adverbs from seemingly different classes have a fixed order across languages.
 Another observation was that the morpho-syntactically expressed functional heads also have a fixed hierarchy.
 When compared, the two hierarchies (namely, the hierarchy of adverbs (AdvPs) and that of functional heads) match for number, type and relative order.